 Obviously, in order to get active in content marketing, you have to actually get published.
 This requires creating your own content, working with influencers, and earning PR coverage.
 If you don’t have a strong network of connections that have audiences, if you’re not a good writer or if you’re camera-shy, creating content can prove difficult, no matter how many guides you read.

 While over time you can get over your fear of cameras and become a better writer, it’s quicker (and often easier) to hire someone to create content, secure earned media, and promote the content for you.
-Hiring a freelance expert, or an agency, allows you to accomplish more with your content faster – and skip the trial and error learning phase entirely.
+Hiring a B2B content marketing agency, or a freelance expert, allows you to accomplish more with your content faster – and skip the trial and error learning phase entirely.

 According to CMI, 86% of highly effective organizations have someone in charge of content strategy.
 Ultimately, however, the decision comes down to how much money you have to spend versus how much time you have to commit.

 Moving right along…

 Content marketing is multi-faceted.
 There are many different types and branches to explore as you learn the craft.

 We’ve categorized all the types of content into four media types: Paid, Earned, Owned, and Shared.
 I’ll explain what each of these means in their respective sections.